 DOC6.4.4 The groups will be arranged so that disconnection can take place uniformly across the DNO’s Distribution System, and as far as practicable uniformly between Grid Supply Points.

-DOC6.4.5 The DNO will arrange to have available a scheme to implement a further four 5% stages of Demand Control upon receipt of a suitable warning from NGC which will be issued by 1600 hrs on the previous day.
+DOC6.4.5 The DNO will arrange to have available a scheme to implement a further four 5% stages of Demand Control upon receipt of a suitable warning from NGESO which will be issued by 1600 hrs on the previous day.

 The DNO will arrange to have available a scheme to implement further twelve 5% stages of Demand Control.